 Many of us emerged from our first maze experience with harrowing tales.
 That’s because a maze is purposely designed to confuse us.
 My first time involved a gigantic hedge maze located at Longleat in Wiltshire, England.
-With the central tower clearly in sight, I managed nonetheless to get hopelessly lost and had to resort to the escape route to back my way out.
+With the central tower clearly in sight, I managed nonetheless to get hopelessly lost and had to use the escape route to find my way out.

 Clearly, solving mazes like Longleat takes patience, focus and the ability to remember each twist, turn and blind alley.
 In my case, this proved very frustrating.

-The labyrinth, however, is more my speed.
-For starters, it is unicursal, meaning it consists of only a single path and direction.
-And there is just one entrance and exit and they are usually the same.
-Designed for ease of navigation, labyrinths are often flat or built low to the ground.
-Consequently, there is no need for high hedges or walls to obscure the view.
+The labyrinth, on the other hand, is more my speed.
+For starters, it is unicursal, meaning it consists of one, continuous path and overall direction.
+Moreover, since it is designed for ease of navigation, the labyrinth is often flat or built low to the ground.
+Consequently, there are no tall hedges or walls that block the view.

 Stone labyrinth in a forest

-For thousands of years, many cultures and religious traditions have used labyrinths as tools for meditation, prayer and healing.
-Walking the labyrinth requires a different kind of patience from the maze.
+For thousands of years, spiritual and religious traditions have used labyrinths as tools for meditation, prayer and healing.
+That’s because walking the labyrinth requires focus.
 Even though the path ultimately leads to the center, it winds slowly around the circle in a spiral shape.
-That is to say, sometimes it appears to move forward, only to double back in the opposite direction.
+Sometimes, however, it appears to move forward, only to double back in the opposite direction.

 Because it requires concentration, most people walk the path in silence.
 Some pray or meditate.
 Others simply observe each step and breath along the way.
 Many believe that walking the labyrinth is symbolic of life’s journey.
 Not only does it have its twists and turns, but it can lead forward and sometimes back.
 The important thing is to keep on walking.

-Due to its beautiful shape, a labyrinth can make a stunning addition to a garden.
-Moreover, it can be composed of almost any material you can think of including stone, river rocks, brick, pavers, gravel or mulch.
-And if you’re up for the maintenance, you can even use clipped shrubs like boxwood or colorful bedding plants to define its geometric contours.
+Due to its beautiful shape, a labyrinth makes a stunning addition to any garden.
+Moreover, it can be built out of almost any material you can think of including stone, river rocks, brick, pavers, gravel or mulch.
+Even low, clipped shrubs like boxwood or colorful bedding plants can be used to define its geometric contours.

 Labyrinth with bedding plants/Boulogne, France

-However, before you start you’ll need to first level the land and invest in a good plan.
-If you’re not up for hiring a designer, many companies sell garden templates made out of weed-blocking fabric that make the job easy.
-All you do is lay them on the ground and line the contours with the materials you wish.
+However, before you start, you’ll need to first level the land and invest in a good plan.
+If you don’t want to hire a designer, many companies sell garden templates made out of weed-blocking fabric that simplify the job.
+All you do is lay the template on the ground and line the contours with the materials you wish.

 For a peek at some great designs and ideas for materials, click here for the Labyrinth Company.

 Not up to building your own?
-These days, labyrinths are becoming more and more popular in religious spaces, schools, hospitals and even prisons where they are being used for meditation, prayer and healing.
-For example, Chartres Cathedral in Chartres, France is home to two (both famous).
-There is one in the garden behind the church.
+These days, labyrinths are becoming more and more popular in religious spaces, schools, hospitals and even prisons.
+One such example is Chartres Cathedral in Chartres, France.
+It is home to two – one in the nave and one in the garden behind the church.